 What is a growth team?

-Growth Tribe defines a growth team as a small group made of people that are highly-skilled, versatile, data-driven, and fearless.
+Growth Tribe defines a growth team as a small group made of people that are highly skilled, versatile, data-driven, and fearless.
 They are also laser-focused and share one common goal.
 That is to find different strategies, tactics, and techniques that will grow your startup’s customer acquisition and revenue generation ratio.

 Another way to define a growth team comes from Sean Ellis—the man who coined the term growth hacking—and Morgan Brown.
-In their book titled Hacking Growth, Ellis and Brown describe a growth team as a cross-functional and collaborative team made of experts not just in marketing and sales, but also analytics, engineering, and product management.
+In their book titled Hacking Growth, Ellis and Brown describe a growth team as a cross-functional and collaborative team made of experts not just in marketing and sales, but also in analytics, engineering, and product management.

 The need for growth teams in startups

 In an article titled Startup = Growth, Paul Graham pointed out that the most crucial thing for startups is growth.